microsoft/ebpf-for-windows/docs/debugging.md

 "r0" through "r10" are registers, where r10 is the stack pointer and r0 is used for return values (such as in instructions 13 and 18). r1 through r5 are used to pass arguments to other functions, such as r1 and r2 are used in instruction 13.
-The hook context (ctx) structure pointer is in r6, and at the start of the function is also in r1 since it is passed to the program as its first argument.

 The destination of jumps are shown after the goto.
 For example, instruction 3 will jump to instruction 19 if the condition is true.